officialdavidtaylor/portfolio/README.md

 ## Tech Stack

+- **PNPM Workspaces** -> monorepo for ease of deploying my site and sanity studio separately

 - **Astro** -> using TypeScript, of course
 - **Tailwindcss** -> because it just clicks in my brain somehow